Coochiemudlo Island Heritage Society

 In 2006, several Bushcarers on the island began collecting samples of both native and introduced island flora, and pressing them for safe-keeping and display.

-About our Herbarium →
+About the Herbarium Collection →

 Become a member!